nihalMM/pblogproject/content/about/index.md

 I love bunnies, Classical Music and Remote Sensing (not the spooky kind!).I currently am working on making Greenhouses act like lighthouses for Radar Satellites.
 It's fun!

 I love the sheer amount of things we can do with satellite data.
+Isn't it awesome that you can detect ground sinking in the order millimeters from a satellite hundreds of kilometers up in the sky?

 In this blog, I write my thoughts and opinions on this and many more topics.